Help

 • First chord position : Set the position of the first chord in bar

-• Text scale factor : Scale the text for diplay in the looper view.
+• Text scale factor : Scale the text for display in the looper view.
 This is sometimes necessary to lower this value when there is a lot of lyrics between chords so the words don’t overlap.
 On the other end, if there are few words between chords, increasing this value might help seeing the words.

 • Variation 1 to 6 : Symbols used in the song to adjust the distance between to chords when it is not the same as the default distance.
 For example, a symbol set at 0.5 bar and positioned between two chords will distance the two chords by 1 bar.
 Symbols can be added up.
 For example, two 0.3333 symbols will create a distance of 0.6666 between chords.
 Symbols are also useful to set the position of a particular word.
 You can use the symbol you want to fit your personal taste.
 Symbols can be made of one or many characters.
 Avoid chord names as symbols unless you want bizarre results!
 Check the « Chords configuration » section for more details